codebiet/CoMEET/README.md

             c.enter link if any (eg.googke form link). d.upload media (eg.video image)
         2.Recent Post
-            a.view : you can user profile.
-            b.like : gives like to that post.
+            a.view : you can see user's profile. b.like : gives like to that post.
     # Profile
         1.This Page show your Updated Profile.